jermspeaks/jermspeaks.github.io/_posts/letters/2017-12-11-strangers-5-julie-valenti.md

 ## Promotion

-I read through Julie's book and highly recommend it.
+I read through Julie's book and recommend it.
 I want to giveaway one free copy of Julie's book to one of my readers.
 To enter, reply to this email and tell me what you think of this series so far.
 If you read this on my social media links, [subscribe to the newsletter](http://tinyletter.com/jeremywong).
-New subscribers will be added to the raffle automatically.
+New subscribers will be added to the contest.
 You have one week to apply.
-Deadline is December 16th, 2017, 12AM PST.
+Deadline is December 18th, 2017, 12AM PST.

-Regardless of the contest, if I have perked your interests with childhood trauma, please buy Julie's book.
-And if you want to work through some of the self-assessments with someone, I'd like to form a small reading group with Julie's book.
-Email me and let's set up a meetup.
+If I have perked your interests with childhood trauma, please buy [Julie's book](https://www.amazon.com/Knowing-How-Concepts-Rewire-Brain/dp/0981537685).
+If you're interested in joining a reading group, let me know.
+I would love to continue the conversation.

 <!--